borgbackup/borg/README.rst

 Borg is a fork of Attic and maintained by "The Borg Collective" (see AUTHORS file).

+BORG IS NOT COMPATIBLE WITH ORIGINAL ATTIC.
+UNTIL FURTHER NOTICE, EXPECT THAT WE WILL BREAK COMPATIBILITY REPEATEDLY.
+THIS IS SOFTWARE IN DEVELOPMENT, DECIDE YOURSELF IF IT FITS YOUR NEEDS.

+Read issue #1 on the issue tracker, goals are being defined there.

+Please also see the LICENSE for more informations.

 Easy to use
 ~~~~~~~~~~~
 Initialize backup repository and create a backup archive::